Log per test

 I can edit only my replies to that issue, not the original (first) message that describes the issue :/

-#12 Updated by email@example.com about 3 years ago
+#12 Updated by email@example.com over 3 years ago

 On Tuesday, 24 January 2017 16:41:31 CET you wrote: